 The Robinsons spend five hours per day, six days per week, twelve months per year with occasional days off for special activities.
 As you might expect from such a schedule, the older Robinson children are tackling college curriculum ahead of schedule and taking advanced placement exams to secure college credit for those courses.

 When you purchase the Robinson Curriculum, you get either a two-year online access subscription or a set of 22 CD-ROMs.
 Both require a computer running Microsoft Windows.
 The same material is included online and on the CD-ROMs, and the CD-ROMs are optional.
 It includes facsimile copies of more than 230 books, the 30,000-page 1911 Encyclopedia Britannica, the 400,000-word 1913 Webster's Dictionary (these last two resources include special on-screen reading software), 6000-word vocabulary flashcard system, 2000 historic illustrations, progress exams for some of the books, and vocabulary/comprehension quizzes for some of the literature.
 You can print out copies of these books as needed, and, since they are facsimile images, they look just like the original.
-(The drawback here is that we can't search for words, select paragraphs, or otherwise play with the text in facsimile copies.)
+(The drawback here is that you can't search for words, select paragraphs, or otherwise play with the text in facsimile copies.)